 The start and end of exposure on the two wavefront analysis CCDs of one sensor are coincident within 1 sec and the estimated Zernike coefficients are sent to the TCS within 15 sec from the completion of the LOWFS/AG exposures.
 The autoguiding and the wavefront analysis add negligible overhead to the science observations - less than 0.5 sec per LOWFS frame.
 In other words, the LOWFS/AGs are "slaved" to the science readouts and telescope dithers to make sure the autoguiding doesn't interfere with the observations.
 The use of the LOWFSs imposes a minimum time between jitter moves of ~45 sec since they have to complete an exposure with adequate S/N in between consecutive jitter moves.
-If it is essential to jitter more often than once per 45 sec, this can be done using open-loop M2 control - a slight loss of image quality may result.
-These 45 sec are formed as NDIT \times (DIT + 2 sec overhead).
+If it is essential to jitter more often than once per 45 sec, then the observations will be taken in open-loop AO.
+In this case an initial AO correction will be performed before starting the sequence of jitter offsets, and periodic AO corrections will performed between the exposures.
+These AO corrections will be repeated periodically, after the validity (in time) of last AO correction expires.
+The validity is determined by the AO priority (HIGH, NORMAL or LOW).